ShreyashRajBamrara/Aureus/CONTRIBUTING.md

 - 2024-03-15: Data preprocessing and dashboard by Shreyash Raj Bamrara
 - 2024-03-20: Frontend integration and UI/UX by Daksh Gautam
 - 2024-03-25: Anomaly detection and forecasting by Manas Nautiyal
-- 2024-04-01: Testing and documentation by Priya Singh
-- 2024-04-05: Bug fixes and code review by Rohan Mehra
 - 2024-04-10: AI Advisor and LLM integration by Shreyash Raj Bamrara
 - 2024-04-15: Multi-user chat and email center by Daksh Gautam
 - 2024-04-20: Advanced analytics and smart summaries by Manas Nautiyal